mulesoft-assets/template-wday2sap-worker-aggregation/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to aggregate users from Workday and Salesforce and compare them to see which users can only be found in one of the two and which users are in both instances.
+As a SAP admin I want to aggregate users from Workday and employees from SAP and compare them to see which users can only be found in one of the two and which users are in both instances.

 For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.

 This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets workers from Workday and users from Salesforce, compares by the email address of the workers and users, and generates a CSV file which shows workers in Workday, users in Salesforce.
+As implemented, it gets workers from Workday and employees from SAP, compares by the email address of the workers and users, and generates a CSV file which shows workers in Workday, employees in SAP.
 The report is then emailed to a configured group of email addresses.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both, that must be made in order for all to run smoothly.
+**Failling to do so could lead to unexpected behavior of the template.**
+Before continue with the use of this Anypoint Template, you may want to check out this [Documentation Page](http://www.mulesoft.org/documentation/display/current/SAP+Connector#SAPConnector-EnablingYourStudioProjectforSAP), that will teach you how to work with SAP and Anypoint Studio.
+## Disclaimer
+This Anypoint template uses a few private Maven dependencies in oder to work.
+If you intend to run this template with Maven support, please continue reading.
+You will find that there are three dependencies in the pom.xml file that begin with the following group id:
+	**com.sap.conn.jco**
+These dependencies are private for Mulesoft and will cause you application not to build from a Maven command line.
+You need to replace them with "provided" scope and copy the libraries into the build path.

 ## SAP Considerations <a name="sapconsiderations"/>